 Some situations may cause cramps during pregnancy are:

 1. Ectopic pregnancy

 An ectopic pregnancy, occurs when the embryo does not develop in the uterus, but in the uterine tubes, which usually leads to bleeding and abortion.

 2. Gestational sac detachment

-Placental abruption occurs when the placenta is separated from the wall of the uterus as a result of inflammation and abnormal placental blood flow, such as severe physical exertion and high blood pressure or preeclampsia, which causes vaginal bleeding and severe cramping.
+Placental detachment occurs when the placenta is separated from the uterine wall as a result of inflammation and changes in blood circulation in the placenta, such as intense physical exertion and high blood pressure or preeclampsia, which can cause vaginal bleeding and severe cramps.
 It is a dangerous situation and requires immediate intervention.

 4. Spontaneous abortion